cloudnative-pg/cloudnative-pg/docs/src/logical_replication.md

     ["Bootstrap" section](bootstrap.md#the-externalclusters-section) of the
     documentation.

+As you can see, a subscription can connect to any PostgreSQL database accessible over the network.
+This flexibility allows you to seamlessly migrate your data into Kubernetes with nearly zero downtime.
+It’s an excellent option for transitioning from various environments, including popular cloud-based Database-as-a-Service (DBaaS) platforms.

 ### Required Fields in the `Subscription` Manifest

 The following fields are mandatory for defining a `Subscription` object: